sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 Let's open either [https://reddit.com](https://redditcom) in a browser.
 With KeePassXC open to the side and our lone entry highlighted (single clicking it), click the person + paper icon to copy your Reddit username to the clipboard.
 Go paste that into the Reddit login page.
 Then return to KeePassXC to click the lock + paper icon to copy your Reddit password to your clipboard.
 Paste that into the Reddit login page, and click the "LOG IN" button (or press enter).

-(In the GIFs below I log in from [https://reddit.com/login](https://reddit.com/login) for clarity-- these procedures should work in either form.)
+(In the GIFs below I actually log in from the page [https://reddit.com/login](https://reddit.com/login).
+I did this to make the GIFs a little cleaner-- these procedures should work in either form.)

 ![log in gif 1](/img/keepassxc/reddit-login.gif)